koenmatt/recall/README.md

 `https://<YOUR_NGROK_STATIC_URL/webhooks/transcription`

-Phew!
 Now you're ready to go!

 # Running the app